AlpMercan/Position-from-Qr/README.md

-Here's a refined version of the README for your Git repository:
 Camera QR Code Position Determination

 This project aims to determine the position of a camera relative to a QR code or vice versa.